hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 3. Docker

 Directly use Dockerfile to create a VNF in Docker, but we can not limit the resources of each VNF by using Dockerfile.
-Otherwise, Docker only focus on CRUD container on each machine, we need the orchestration tools for scheduling and managing containers on multiple hosts.
+Otherwise, Docker only focuses on CRUD container on each machine, we need the orchestration tools for scheduling and managing containers on multiple hosts.

 4. Multus-CNI [#fifth]_